-Financial assets carried at FVTPL are initially recorded at fair value and transaction costs are expensed in the statement of operations and comprehensive loss.
-Realized and unrealized gains and losses arising from changes in the fair value of the financial asset held at FVTPL are included in the statement of income (loss) in the period in which they arise.
+Financial assets carried at FVTPL are initially recorded at fair value and transaction costs are expensed in profit or loss.
+Realized and unrealized gains and losses arising from changes in the fair value of the financial asset held at FVTPL are included in profit or loss in the period in which they arise.
+The Company's marketable securities are classified as FVTPL.